tpbnick/docs/docs/py-dictionaries.md

 ```py
 alien_0 = {'color': 'green'}
 ```
 This dictionary stores one piece of information about `alien_0`, namely the alien's color.
-The string `'color'` is a key in this dictionary, and its associated value is `'green'`.
+The string `#!py 'color'` is a key in this dictionary, and its associated value is `#!py 'green'`.

 ### Accessing Values in a Dictionary
 To get the value associated with a key, give the name of the dictionary and then place the key inside a set of square brackets, as shown here: